Season Series Trophies:

 -The Thomas W. Fowler, Jr. Trophy for double handed events (Club 420s)

--The Optimist season trophy for highest score in Optimist events
+-The Optimist season trophy for Optimist events

 The Qualifying Events for each JSA Season Trophy are the four championship qualifier regattas for the boat class that are designated in the Rules for JSA Events.